 Covering the slice with nylon mesh TXT: Central hole diameter: 2–3 mm

 Put a hollow metal washer on top of the mesh to hold the slices in place [1].
 Then, add 600 microliters of HBSS (pronounce H-B-SS) solution to submerge the slices [2].
-Incubate the slice for 10 minutes and record the baseline images of airways or vessels [3].
+Let slices set for 10 minutes and record the baseline images of airways or vessels [3].
 Videographer: Important Step!

 Talent putting the metal washer on top of mesh